LucasBelin/todoapp-reactjs-vs-solidjs/README.md

 # React Todo App

 This is a simple todo app where you can organize your tasks into categories.
+Each category a changeable accent color.
 Tasks can be sorted by most/least recently added and you can show or hide completed tasks.
 Data is saved in local storage.

 Inspiration for the UI comes from [here](https://dribbble.com/shots/14153121-ToDo-App-Dark-Theme).